 The historic and walkable village center is one of the community’s greatest strengths.
 Locally owned restaurants, cafés, and shops give the area a lively, connected feel throughout the year.
 With multiple highly regarded restaurants and new spots opening, Sandy Hook has become a true local destination – not just for residents, but for visitors from surrounding towns as well.

 Looking at other nearby towns too?
 Explore Newtown, Brookfield, Southbury, Bethel, and Monroe.
+You can also learn more about the different neighborhoods and sections of town on our Areas of Newtown page.

 Nestled along the Pootatuck River and close to Lake Zoar, this part of Newtown offers exceptional outdoor recreation.
 From peaceful morning walks to full days on the water, the area provides plenty of opportunities to get outside and enjoy every season.